 You see, whatever judgment is made at the time – things seem reluctant to stay the same.
 As I say elsewhere, Gregory Bateson, one leader of the Systemic schools, once had something sensible to say about that: specifically: “A man walking is never in balance, but always correcting for imbalance.”

 Too often we live our lives through IDEAS about our relationships, rather than within that relationship.
+Given the value humans place on ideas, it is easy for our thoughts about a relationship to supplant the often-mundane, day-to-day attention that is required to make and sustain that relationship.

 The parallel processes

 One thing that may be ‘just noticed’ is the complex elements in professional consultancy.
-Here, I focus on one; known as ‘Parallel Process’, that is, the tendency for one relationship to make itself known in my other relationships…..
+Here, I focus on one; known as ‘Parallel Process’, that is, the tendency for one relationship to make itself known in other relationships…..

 “We are all apprentices in a craft where no one ever becomes a master.”
 Ernest Hemingway